 Building meaningful and supportive friendships that instil value and worth by having fun together.
-Join in on a fun day of trivia, a game of Monopoly, Cribbage or Checkers & enjoy meeting new friends.
+Join in on a fun day of trivia, bingo, pictionary, chess, cribbage or checkers and enjoy meeting new friends.

 Working with men who face physical disabilities, mental health issues and may be at risk of homelessness, we are able to offer one-on-one support in various areas such as help with accessing resources, groceries, laundry, counsel, bedding, and various other concerns.

 Every month we want to let our residents know that we’re happy that they were born, so we will be having a birthday party!
 BALLOONS, CAKE, CARDS, SINGING, FAMILY & FUN!
 Our aim is that every person leaves knowing that they are special and loved.
 This is also a great excuse to get together and have a PARTY!

 We are so grateful to have local hairstylists volunteer their time and talents to offer complimentary hair cuts & beard trims once a month!
 We all have a little more pep in our step when we’re lookin’ fresh!

 On occasion residents of the Veterans Manor are admitted into the hopital for various health reasons.
 We genuinely feel honored that we get to sit with them while they are lonely, hold their hand while they are scared and pray with them while they are hurting.
 We count it a complete privilege to be someone’s “person” when they may have no other family to call their own.
 We have walked alongside a lot of hurting people, we have cared for the sick and we have comforted the dying.
 It is a hard road but we are so thankful that we can offer true love and hope to the hurting.